w3c/wai-coga/guide/clear/numeric-alternatives.md

 ### Insufficient

-A train schedule has a long list of times relative to the hour rather than actual timess.
+A train schedule has a long list of times relative to the hour rather than actual times.

 ## Related Guidelines and Techniques